-- However, when launching the game you may encounter the error code Buffalo error.
+- However, when launching the game you may encounter the error code Buffalo.

 According to the developer, this error can occur if the user is not signed into their account.
-However, the reasons can vary depending on the users.
+However, the reasons can vary depending on the platforms and devices used.

 How do I fix the destiny 2 error code buffalo?

 - Press Windows Key + R to open Run.

 - Type %appdata% and click OK.
 This will open the App Data folder.